Aggregating data from a specific period from a CSV file using Python [pandas]

 Output results

-the monthly summary data for each person in charge is complete.
-You can also summarize it by week or day as needed, and
+monthly summary data broken down by person in charge.
+If needed, you can aggregate it by week or day, and

 See you later!